Our corporate leaders and experts in early childhood education manage KinderCare’s operations nationally to ensure the highest quality care.

 Jessica Harrah, Chief People Officer

 Jessica Harrah is the Chief People Officer for KinderCare, overseeing human resources for the company’s 35,000 employees nationwide.
-She leads diversity, equity and inclusion, HR operations, talent acquisition, employee experience, employee relations, travel and meetings, talent investment and culture, and litigation functions.
+She leads HR operations, talent acquisition, employee experience, employee relations, travel and meetings, and talent investment and culture.
 Since joining KinderCare in 2005, Jessica has held numerous roles within the company, including SVP of Human Resources, Senior Associate Council, and Staff Attorney.

 Jessica’s commitment to improving access to childcare for working families and elevating teachers, many of whom are working moms, is what informed her decision to work in early childhood education.
-She is a firm believer that engaged teams produce the best work and drive positive outcome s both for the company and for society.
+She is a firm believer that engaged teams produce the best work and drive positives outcomes both for the company and for society.
 Jessica challenges her team to build an environment where people are proud to work and continually pushes for experiences that are authentic to KinderCare’s mission and culture.

 Tony Amandi, Chief Financial Officer